Who we are

 Brighton & Hove City Council Arts team provide leadership in the arts, cultural and creative sector as well as develop and shape cultural policies and strategies for the city.

-In 2015 the Arts team set up the Arts & Creative Industries Commission to bring the local sector together and strengthen citywide connected thinking.
-They developed a Cultural Framework for the city designed to strengthen the sector.
+In 2015 the Arts team set up the Arts & Creative Industries Commission to develop a Cultural Framework for the city designed to strengthen the sector.

-In late 2020 the commission disbanded in order to prioritise the creation of the ABCD Plan for Cultural Recovery created in response to the Covid-19 pandemic.
+In late 2020 the commission disbanded in order to prioritise the creation of the ABCD Plan for Cultural Recovery.
 The plan was defined by key stakeholders in the city with a transparent governance structure and a series of working groups put in to place to deliver a coherent response to how the sector would remobilise.

 How do you support Inclusion across the city?